sisrfeng/coc-wiki/Language-servers.md

 * `rootPatterns` is used to resolve the root path which should contain one of the patterns as a child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".git", ".hg", ".projections.json"]`)  when not specified,
 * `requireRootPattern` when this is true, the language server will only start when any matched rootPatterns found.

-## Example configuration for custom language servers
+## Example language server configuration

 Add `languageserver` section in your `coc-settings.json` for registering custom language servers.